AmritanshTiwari2160/ML/README.md

 This repository contains some practical stuff done in the university in the field of machine learning.
+It contains the implementation of some python libraries such as NumPy, Pandas and Matplotlib along with operational analysis on real-life datasets like Red Wine Quality and much more.